 The bike isn’t ideal on steep terrain.
 It is all about what engines are on board, however the recumbent seating position is never as good on an incline.
 The reason for the bike being inferior on hills is that the stoker can’t put their body weight into the pedalling action.

 There is only one spot for a water bottle cage.
-Comparing this to our standard tandem, where we have space for seven water bottles.
+Comparing this to my standard tandem, where I have space for seven water bottles.
 Most Pino riders clamp cages to their handlebars, or use hydration packs.

 The pilots’ handlebars can hit the elbows of the stoker.
 Alena (stoker) rides with her elbows ‘in’ on rough roads in order to avoid contact with the Pino’s handlebars, as a quick swerve to avoid a pot hole is all it takes.

 The frame is not known for its longevity when touring.
-We talk frame failures below.
+I talk frame failures below.

 The frame is flexy.
 When I’ve ridden the Pino, flex is the most obvious thing to me.
 Coming from an incredibly stiff Co-Motion tandem, I have less confidence cycling the Pino compared to a traditional tandem.
 Interestingly, none of our Pino riders have brought this up.